Need a way to get from your residence hall to class? From your office to a meeting? From your home to work and back home again? Give transit a try!

 - Chemung County Transit serves Elmira, Horseheads, and Ithaca.

 - Tioga County Public Transit serves Owego, Candor, Spencer, Van Etten, and Waverly.

 - Cortland Public Transit serves the Cortland area, with service to Cornell, TC3, and Dryden.
 Express service to the Cornell campus is available Monday - Friday.
 Please note that this service is currently operating at capacity.
-Passengers requesting Cortland monthly passes may be put on a wait list until the service is expanded.
+Passengers requesting Cortland monthly passes may be put on a wait list depending on capacity.

 Riders can pay-as-they-go, purchase monthly passes (available at 116 Maple Avenue), or eligible employees can join Cornell's OmniRide program and payroll-deduct the discounted portion of the out-of-county pass.